Cookies

 • Maidstone Road Village Gateway – Costings are being obtained from Kent Highways for the existing village sign by the planter to be upgraded to a gateway.
 Awaiting costs and design plan.

 • Albion Road DYLs - A pre-consultation was held with residents in the vicinity for DYLs on Albion Road and the vast majority of residents were in support of the proposal for DYLs from Stanley Road to Seymour Drive and from Stanley Road to a point agreed with Kent Highways.
-Kent Highways have agreed to fund but we are still waiting for Kent Highways to advise.
-Traffic Regulation Order consultation held and Kent Highways are currently producing a design to be submitted to the Parish Council.
+Traffic Regulation Order consultation held by Kent Highways in April 2025 COMPLETED - double yellow lines installed in September 2025.

 As previously explained, Kent Highways are supportive, but lack of funding means it is doubtful that many of the identified issues will be resolved soon.